replit/river/README.md

 # river - Streaming Remote Procedure Calls

-It's like tRPC but...
+It's like tRPC but with

-- with JSON Schema Support
+- JSON Schema Support
-- with full-duplex streaming
+- full-duplex streaming
-- with support for service multiplexing
+- support for service multiplexing
-- with Result types and error handling
+- Result types and error handling
-- over WebSockets
+- over any transport (WebSockets, stdio, Unix Domain Socket out of the box)

 To use River, you must be on least Typescript 5 with `"moduleResolution": "bundler"`.